birdy-/clement.danjou.io/source/index.md

 I got a degree a Computer Graphic Design in 2008 and started to work for startup and big companies such as Weborama, Speedy, Kookai, LaForet, Demeco, Gandi, Deezer, Alkemics...

-Since 2017, I work as software consultant to help companies on their front-end stack, from development to deployment.
+Since 2017, I work as software consultant to help companies on their frontend stack, from development to deployment.

 # What can I do for you ?